AI Task Breakdown: Turn a Big Goal Into Daily 2-Hour Tasks

 • What if AI suggests a milestone I cannot do?: Push back in the conversation: “I do not have backend skills.
 Re-decompose with that constraint.”
 The plan gets dramatically more useful.

-• How do I handle goals that depend on other people?: Mark those tasks waiting on X and have a separate sub-plan for the dependency.
+• How do I handle goals that depend on other people?: Mark those tasks waiting on X and keep a separate sub-plan for the dependency.
 Do not let waiting tasks block your own work.

 • Can I use this for personal goals like fitness?: Yes.
 The milestone-week-day structure works for any goal with a deadline.
 Replace “shippable” with “measurable” — pounds, miles, minutes.